Ada Lovelace: Babbage's lecture, Menabrea's French transcription, Lovelace's translation and Notes A-G

+Babbage's preface

 Lovelace and Babbage had a minor falling out when the papers were published, when he tried to leave his own statement (criticising the government's treatment of his Engine) as an unsigned preface, which could have been mistakenly interpreted as a joint declaration.
 When Taylor's Scientific Memoirs ruled that the statement should be signed, Babbage wrote to Lovelace asking her to withdraw the paper.
 This was the first that she knew he was leaving it unsigned, and she wrote back refusing to withdraw the paper.
 The historian Benjamin Woolley theorised that "His actions suggested he had so enthusiastically sought Ada's involvement, and so happily indulged her ... because of her 'celebrated name'."
 Their friendship recovered, and they continued to correspond.
 On 12 August 1851, when she was dying of cancer, Lovelace wrote to him asking him to be her executor, though this letter did not give him the necessary legal authority.
 Part of the terrace at Worthy Manor was known as Philosopher's Walk; it was there that Lovelace and Babbage were reputed to have walked while discussing mathematical principles.

-First computer program
+First published computer program

-In 1840, Babbage was invited to give a seminar at the University of Turin about his Analytical Engine.
-Luigi Menabrea, a young Italian engineer and the future Prime Minister of Italy, transcribed Babbage's lecture into French, and this transcript was subsequently published in the Bibliothèque universelle de Genève in October 1842.

-Babbage's friend Charles Wheatstone commissioned Ada Lovelace to translate Menabrea's paper into English.
-She then augmented the paper with notes, which were added to the translation.
-Ada Lovelace spent the better part of a year doing this, assisted with input from Babbage.
-These notes, which are more extensive than Menabrea's paper, were then published in the September 1843 edition of Taylor's Scientific Memoirs under the initialism AAL.

-Ada Lovelace's notes were labelled alphabetically from A to G. In note G, she describes an algorithm for the Analytical Engine to compute Bernoulli numbers.
-It is considered to be the first published algorithm ever specifically tailored for implementation on a computer, and Ada Lovelace has often been cited as the first computer programmer for this reason.
-The engine was never completed and so her program was never tested.
+The notes are important in the early history of computers, especially since Note G described, in complete detail, a method for calculating a sequence of Bernoulli numbers using the Analytical Engine, which might have run correctly had it ever been built.
+Though Babbage's personal notes from 1837 to 1840 contain the first programs for the engine, the algorithm in Note G is often called the first published computer program.
+The engine was never completed and so the program was never tested.

 In 1953, more than a century after her death, Ada Lovelace's notes on Babbage's Analytical Engine were republished as an appendix to B. V. Bowden's Faster than Thought: A Symposium on Digital Computing Machines.
 The engine has now been recognised as an early model for a computer and her notes as a description of a computer and software.